RafidMuhymin/astro-spa/README.md

 2. It upgrades from prefetch to fetch on mouseover and touchstart if the resource hasn't been prefetched already
 3. It caches the prefetched resources using the Cache API
 4. It intercepts when you click on an internal link and then it tries to serve the request from cache, if a cache isn't found, it fetches the requested page and replace the current documentElement with the new documentElement
+5. It shows a progress bar similar to nprogress
+6. The progress bar delays new page load by 100ms to show a 100% completion transition
-5. Then it executes the scripts of the navigated page
+7. Then it executes the scripts of the navigated page
-6. It shows a fade-in animation when the new page loads
+8. It shows a fade-in animation when the new page loads
-7. It dispatches a prefetch function and navigate function that can be used for prefetching and navigating programmatically
+9. It dispatches a prefetch function and navigate function that can be used for prefetching and navigating programmatically
-8. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
+10. It has two lifecycle functions, onNavigate & onMount that can be called to add effects and execute code
-9. It also works with popstate events (back/forward navigation)
+11. It also works with popstate events (back/forward navigation)
-10. It clears the entire cache on page load/reloads to ensure there's no stale content
+12. It clears the entire cache on page load/reloads to ensure there's no stale content
-11. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages
+13. If data saver is enabled (on mobile devices), it won't fetch or prefetch the pages

 ## Installing the plugin